 Net Realizable Value:-

-The Estimated selling prices is valuated through the Closing and Opening Stock.
-Need to valuate the Present selling price through Net Realizable Value.
-Through valuating the Selling Price can be realized.
-Inventories encompass the goods purchased and held for the resale.
-The cost of Inventories should comprise all costs of Purchase of conversion and Other Costs Incurred in Bringing the Inventory.
+The Estimated selling prices are evaluated through the Closing and Opening Stock.
+Need to evaluate the Present selling price through Net Realizable Value.
+Through evaluating, the Selling Price can be realized.
+Inventories encompass the goods purchased and held for resale.
+The cost of inventories should comprise all costs of Purchase of conversion and Other Costs Incurred in Bringing the Inventory.